-OFFICE MACHINES 131-Office Machines.
-(3-0) Credit: 3.
+OFFICE MACHINES 131-Office Machines I. (3-0) Credit: 3.

-Prerequisite: Business Mathematics 133, or concurrent enrollment in Business Mathematics 133, or special permission of instructor.
+Prerequisite: Business Mathematics 133, or permission of instructor.
 Lab Fee: \$5.00.

-A working knowledge of the ten-key adding machine, the full-key adding machine, the printing calculator, and the rotary calculator.
-(030601)
+A working knowledge of the ten-key adding machine, the full-key adding machine, the printing calculator, the rotary calculator, and the electronic calculator.
+A laboratory-type course.
+(030601).